We're Rick and Ruth Grihalva.

 As a result of our travels and experiences, we wanted to have a shop with the following characteristics:

 As you can tell by the list that we had for a full-service shop, our scope narrowed sharply in December, 2014.
 In November 2017 we expanded to sell INNOVA Innovative Quilting Solutions.

 Up to December 2014, time we had a full-service shop with 10 employees, and attended up to 18 shows per year from coast to coast, not including talks at clubs and shows.
-The year and a half preceding December 2014 was full of surprised with both Rick and Ruth having back surgeries and then with Rick having a full knee replacement.
-The result was three fold: the impact on vending at shows; the ability to restock shelves; and the need to reduce our size from 4,000 square feet down to 1,000 square feet.
+The year and a half preceding December 2014 was full of surprised with both Rick and Ruth having back surgeries and then with Rick having two full knee replacement.s The result was three fold: the impact on vending at shows; the ability to restock shelves; and the need to reduce our size from 4,000 square feet down to 1,000 square feet.

 The result was beneficial as we ended up focusing our the best part of the business: quilt designs, longarming, and digitized stitching designs.

 To see more on our products, check out the Products tab.

 Was There Life Prior To A Quilt Shop?